Maxthegreat99/AntiVPN-TShock/README.md

 - `PositiveKickMessage` - The kick message to send the user when the plugin detects that they are using a VPN.
 - `KickWhenError` - Whether or not the plugin should kick users when an error occurs within the actual VPN check.
 (Might kick users when the API is down)
 - `ErrorKickMessage` - The kick message shown to kicked players if the field above is true.
-- `ConnectionTriesLimit` - The amount of tries an VPN IP can have at connecting to the server before getting IP banned.
+- `ConnectionTriesLimit` - The amount of tries a VPN IP can have at connecting to the server before getting IP banned.
 - `AutoIPBanReason` - The ipban reason showed to players when they have reached their connection attempts limit.
 - `IpCheckers` - List of APIs the plugin can use, can only contain the values cited above.
 - `ApiKeys` - List of keys that the API needs, the order of the key for a specific api should be the same as the order of the API in `IPCheckers`.